Kiril-Mordan/ParameterFrame/README.md

 <a><img src="https://github.com/Kiril-Mordan/ParameterFrame/blob/main/docs/parameterframe_logo.png" width="35%" height="35%" align="right" /></a>

 This provides an interface for managing solution parameters.
-It allows for the structured storage and retrieval of parameter sets from a given database.
-The goal is to have a simple and rudamentory way to organize centralized configuration files storage for multiple solutions at the same times within any kind of available storage solution.
+It allows for structured storage and retrieval of parameter sets from a given database.
+The goal is to have a simple and rudamentory way to organize centralized configuration file storage for multiple solutions at the same times within any kind of available storage solution.
 More related to `parameterframe` could be seen [here](https://github.com/Kiril-Mordan/reusables).

 ## Run locally